caxylive/02-Optimizing-Network-Subnetting-and-Configuration-for-Site-Expansion/README.md

 ## Objectives
 1. Break up the ```192.168.1.64 /26``` subnet to support as many subnets as possible with at least 8 hosts each.
-2. Allocate the first new subnet to Site 3 and manually configure all devices in this subnet.
+2. Allocate the first new subnet to Site_03 and manually configure all devices in this subnet.
 3. Subnet the ```192.168.1.112 /28``` subnet obtained from ```192.168.1.64/26``` with ```/30``` masks for serial links.
 4. Verify network connectivity and internet access for all PCs.